“Design is an opportunity to continue telling the story, not just to sum everything up.” Tate Linden

 14. Be creative with letters + symbols by applying scale to form interesting compositions.

 Here I have used an Ampersand as a base to build graphic.
 I’ve inserted much smaller accompanying copy into the counter sections of the symbol and used a monochromatic palette to create stronger contrast between the type and background.

 15. Let your background determine how you align your text.
 Find space with less noise for placement.

-Create balance in your graphics by establishing what elements are holding most weight.
-Here the trees are filling up much of the left hand side of the background image, therefore the text has been placed and aligned on the right.
+Create balance in your graphics by establishing what elements are holding the most weight.
+Here the trees are filling up much of the left-hand side of the background image, therefore the text has been placed and aligned on the right.

 16. Use a low contrast background combined with bright text to make your message stand out.

 This graphic has a slightly darkened background image that creates brilliant contrast against the neon yellow text overlay.
 There is also a subtle blur applied to the filter so that the fine type (Raleway Thin) is easy to read.